acoby/ansible-collection/README.md

 ## Modules

-- acoby.collection.compose - manage docker compose with exec and run
+- `acoby.collection.compose` - manage docker compose with exec and run
-- acoby.collection.define_configuration - manage static yaml based facts configuration per host
+- `acoby.collection.configuration` - manage static yaml based facts configuration per host
-- acoby.collection.get_kernel_info - read kernel infos
+- `acoby.collection.get_kernel_info` - read kernel infos
-- acoby.collection.move - idempotent move, replacement for command: mv
+- `acoby.collection.move` - idempotent move, replacement for command: mv

 ## Filters

-- urlencode - encode string with urlencode
+- `acoby.collection.urlencode` - encode string with urlencode
-- quote_wrap - wrap a list of strings with quotes
+- `acoby.collection.quote_wrap` - wrap a list of strings with quotes
-- service_ipv4_address - define a acoby specific network range for services
+- `acoby.collection.service_ipv4_address` - define a acoby specific network range for services
-- service_ipv6_address - define a acoby specific network range for services
+- `acoby.collection.service_ipv6_address` - define a acoby specific network range for services

 ## Roles

-- acoby.collection.common - a base role for all systems, contains common, fail2ban, ssh, firewall
+- `acoby.collection.common` - a base role for all systems, contains common, fail2ban, ssh, firewall

+- `acoby.collection.backup_client` - a role for managing a backup client (requires `acoby.collection.common`)
-- acoby.collection.icinga_agent - a role for managing an icinga agent (requires acoby.collection.common)
+- `acoby.collection.bind` - a role for managing a DNS server (requires `acoby.collection.common`)
-- acoby.collection.pan - a role for managing a private area network between all hosts in a cluster (requires acoby.collection.icinga_agent)
+- `acoby.collection.ca_client` - a role for managing a CA client instance (requires `acoby.collection.common`)

-- acoby.collection.ca_server - a role for managing a CA provider instance (requires acoby.collection.common)
+- `acoby.collection.ca_server` - a role for managing a CA provider instance (requires `acoby.collection.common`)
-- acoby.collection.gfs_client - a role for managing a GlusterFS client (requires acoby.collection.pan)
+- `acoby.collection.gfs_client` - a role for managing a GlusterFS client
-- acoby.collection.gfs_server - a role for managing a GlusterFS server (requires acoby.collection.pan)
+- `acoby.collection.gfs_server` - a role for managing a GlusterFS server (requires `acoby.collection.common`)
-- acoby.collection.nfs_client - a role for managing a NFS client (requires acoby.collection.pan)
+- `acoby.collection.icinga_agent_check` - a role for managing custom icinga checks (requires `acoby.collection.common`)
-- acoby.collection.nfs_server - a role for managing a NFS server (requires acoby.collection.pan)
+- `acoby.collection.nfs_client` - a role for managing a NFS client
-- acoby.collection.ntp_server - a role for managing a NTP server (requires acoby.collection.pan)
+- `acoby.collection.nfs_server` - a role for managing a NFS server (requires `acoby.collection.common`)
-- acoby.collection.bind - a role for managing a DNS server (requires acoby.collection.pan)
+- `acoby.collection.ntp_server` - a role for managing a NTP server (requires `acoby.collection.common`)
-- acoby.collection.docker - a role for managing Docker (requires acoby.collection.pan)
+- `acoby.collection.sandbox` - a role for managing Docker (requires `acoby.collection.common`, `acoby.collection.nfs_client` and `acoby.collection.gfs_client`)

-So any higher role then
+So any higher role then should require `acoby.collection.common`.

-- requires acoby.collection.pan, which
-- requires acoby.collection.icinga_agent,
-- requires acoby.collection.common.

-Any host then is guaranteed to have correct network setup with fail2ban, firewall, icinga agent and a PAN network defined.
+Any host is guaranteed to have correct network setup with fail2ban, firewall, icinga agent, backup and a PAN network defined.

 ## Inventory

 The acoby roles are depending on a complex inventory, which describes a lot of informations over all systems and states

 A host should have the following facts:

 - `hardware.type` - contains either "virtual" or "physical" which is relevant for managing hardware configuration.
 Ony virtal machine can be configured
 - `infrastructure.os` - contains the concrete software version of the operating system, like "debian-11"